-Tangible proof of the significant and constant commitment the group dedicates, with its proactive approach, to these essential themes: complete respect for the highest standards is guaranteed in all phases of the product life cycle, thus protecting the various parties involved in the context in which Emilgroup operates.
+Tangible proof of the significant and constant commitment the group dedicates, with its proactive approach, to these essential areas: complete respect for the highest standards is guaranteed in all phases of the product life cycle, thus protecting the various parties involved in the context in which Emilgroup operates.

 An integrated management system that consolidates and strengthens the group’s competitiveness on the market.

 Emilgroup has issued a Code of Ethics with the intention of further reinforcing relations with all stakeholders.

 - states the Company's rights, duties and responsibilities in relation to all its stakeholders (customers, suppliers, employees, associates, shareholders and institutions) in the pursuit of its corporate objective

 - is intended to establish ethical and behavioural “standards” to guide corporate decision-making processes and conduct

 - requires management and all those to whom it applies to behave appropriately, with actions that do not breach the corporate Code of Ethics

 - helps to implement the Group’s policy of social and environmental responsibility, minimizing exposure to risks of compliance and reputation and reinforcing a sense of belonging in its stakeholders.